steaming-hot/steaming-hot/README.md

 ## Goal

-# Data Scrapping and Cleaning
+# Data Scraping and Cleaning

 We scrap data from
 - [SteamCharts](https://steamcharts.com/) for time series data of number of players,
 - [SteamSpy](https://steamspy.com/) for owners and userscores,
 - [Steam](https://store.steampowered.com/) for 70+ game features, using files taken from https://github.com/CraigKelly/steam-data.
 - [Metacritic](https://www.metacritic.com/) for metacritic scores.

+See ``./Data Scraping and Cleaning`` for details.
+We are not able to upload all the data, as some of them exceeds the upload limit.
+Please email the team members to request acess to more data.

+# Exploratory Data Analysis

 # Modelling